 - contract conditions – defining the relationship between the council and the successful supplier

-- tender evaluation model – how we intend to evaluate bids
+- explanation of how we intend to evaluate bids.

 Submissions are evaluated using criteria that was laid out prior to submission by a panel of experts and stakeholders.
 You are notified of our decision via the portal.

 We may carry out an e-auction as part of our tender process.
 This will be carried out after the ITT process between all bidders who are compliant with the specification.
 E-auctions take place over a set period of usually around 30 minutes where bidders are able to revise their price, with the winner being the most economically advantageous at the end of the set period.

 You will be notified within the ITT if an online auction is going to be used.